prasad508/Penetration-Tester-Learning-Hub/README.md

 #This Document will give you complete fredom for learn something new and enhance your knowledge.
-#We try to include all questuion and answer that will ask in your Penetration testing.
+#We try to include all scenario that will ask in your Penetration testing.